-As part of the process of preparing our financial statements, we are required to estimate our accrued research and development expenses.
+As part of the process of preparing our consolidated financial statements, we are required to estimate our accrued research and development expenses.
 This process involves reviewing open contracts and purchase orders, communicating with our personnel to identify services that have been performed on our behalf and estimating the level of service performed and the associated costs incurred for the services when we have not yet been invoiced or otherwise notified of the actual costs.
 The majority of our service providers invoice us in arrears for services performed, on a pre-determined schedule or when contractual milestones are met; however, some require advanced payments.
-We make estimates of our accrued expenses as of each balance sheet date in our financial statements based on facts and circumstances known to us at that time.
+We make estimates of our accrued expenses as of each balance sheet date in our consolidated financial statements based on facts and circumstances known to us at that time.
 Examples of estimated accrued research and development expenses include fees paid to:

-- · investigative sites or other providers in connection with clinical trials; - · vendors in connection with preclinical development activities; - · CROs in connection with clinical trials; and - ·vendors related to product manufacturing, development and distribution of clinical supplies.
+- investigative sites or other providers in connection with clinical trials; - · vendors in connection with preclinical development activities; - · CROs in connection with clinical trials; and - · vendors related to product manufacturing, development and distribution of clinical supplies.

 We base our expenses related to clinical trials on our estimates of the services received and efforts expended pursuant to contracts with multiple CROs that conduct and manage clinical trials on our behalf.
 The financial terms of these agreements are subject to negotiation, vary from contract to contract and may result in uneven payment flows.
 There may be instances in which payments made to our vendors will exceed the level of services provided and result in a prepayment of the clinical expense.
 Payments under some of these contracts depend on factors such as the successful enrollment of patients and the completion of clinical trial milestones.
 In accruing service fees, we estimate the time period over which services will be performed, enrollment of patients, number of sites activated and the level of effort to be expended in each period.
-If the actual timing of the performance of services or the level of effort varies from our estimate, we adjust the accrual or prepaid accordingly.
-Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in us reporting amounts that are too high or too low in any particular period.
+If the actual timing of the performance of services performed relative to the actual status and timing of services performed may vary and may result in us reporting amounts that are too high or too low in any particular period.
 To date, we have not made any material adjustments to our prior estimates of accrued research and development expenses.